egeozsoy/LABRAD-OR/README.md

 - To train a new visual only model which uses point cloud and images, run `python -m scene_graph_prediction.main --config visual_only_with_images.json`
 - To train labrad-or which only uses point clouds, run `python -m scene_graph_prediction.main --config labrad_or.json`.
 This requires the pretrained visual only model to be present.
 - To train labrad-or which uses point clouds and images, run `python -m scene_graph_prediction.main --config labrad_or_with_images.json`.
 This requires the pretrained visual only model to be present.
-- We provide all four pretrained models TODO link.
+- We provide all four pretrained models `https://github.com/egeozsoy/LABRAD-OR/releases/download/v0.1/pretrained_models.zip`.
 You can simply use them instead of retraining your own models, as described in the environment setup.
 - To evaluate either a model you trained or a pretrained model from us, change the mode to `evaluate` in the main.py and rerun using the same commands as before
   - If you want to replicate the results from the paper, you can hardcode the corresponding weight checkpoint as `checkpoint_path` in the main.py
 - To infer on the test set, change the mode to `infer` again run one of the 4 corresponding commands.
 Again you can hardcode the corresponding weight checkpoint as `checkpoint_path` in the main.py
   - By default, evaluation is done on the validation set, and inference on test, but these can be changed.
 - You can evaluate on the test set as well by using https://bit.ly/4D-OR_evaluator and uploading your inferred predictions.
-Be aware that compared to the evaluation in the paper, this evaluation does not require human poses to be available, and therefore can slightly overestimate the results.
-We get a macro
-  0.76 instead of 0.75 on test set.
 - If you want to continue with role prediction, please refer to the original 4D-OR repository.
 You can use the inferred scene graphs from the previous step as input to the role prediction.